pepealania/csharpuniversity/README.md

-# The CSharp University: Master Advanced Programming Paradigms
+# The CSharp University: The Complete C# Language Journey

 Welcome to the official GitHub repository for the Udemy course **"The CSharp University"**.